MTayyab10/CS50-Projects/README.md

 # CS50-Projects
-This repo contain all Projects related to Web Programming Python and JavaScript
+This repo contain all Projects related to Web Programming with Python and JavaScript